wrightmat/dnd-eberron/_ref/Magic.md

 Just as channeling electrons in a controlled manner creates usable electricity, channeling mana in a controlled manner creates magical spells.
 Spellcasters, regardless of the type, are able to manipulate mana in order to create different effects by interacting them with other particles of the universe.
 One spellcaster may interact mana with electrons in order to create lightning spells, while another uses mana to excite particles in order to create fire.

-While most magic-sensitive creatures have their mana distributed throughout the body, requiring other verbal and somatic components for magical manipulation, others have it concentrated in their mind, allowing for psionic abilities.
+While most magic-sensitive creatures have their mana distributed throughout the body, requiring verbal and somatic components for magical manipulation, others have it concentrated in their mind, allowing for psionic abilities.
 All of these types of magic arise from the same manipulation of mana.

 In some realities, gods have arisen - beings who are able to arrange these particles at will and with little to no effort.
 This means essentially anyone can become a god if they have either enough natural ability or practiced talent to manipulate sufficient mana.
 The followers of these gods use a form of magic known as divine magic, which channels this already arranged mana to more easily do work (magical spells).